 Using these, a CAD operator creates models for different parts of the product.
 Once these parts are made, like in any manufacturing process, the next step is to assemble them.
 The drawing sheet comes in handy here as well since the fixtures defined in it help the CAD expert realize what kinds of restrictions, fasteners, and joints to use for assembly.

 The last step of conventional sketches to 3D conversion is the rendering.
-Although not performed always if the customer does not need it, but this is usually a necessary step in multi-part assemblies.
+This step is not always performed if the customer does not need it, but it’s usually necessary in multi-part assemblies.
 The parts are given appropriate textures and colors according to their materials.
 Then, an environment is set up with proper orientation, lighting, and shadows, each of which makes the model look aesthetic.
 This image shows a fully rendered 3D model.

 Sketches to 3D Conversion: The Benefits